radlab-dev-group/relgat-projector/README.md

-# RekGAT Projector with RelGAT trainer
+# RelGAT Projector and RelGAT trainer with frozen embeddings
 This repository provides a hybrid Relational-GAT model with a projection head back to the input embedding space, enabling relation-specific operators (TransE/DistMult) to be applied consistently inside and outside the graph.
 The model supports inductive embedding imputation for nodes without vectors and relation-driven query expansion